-- 1. To elect three Class III directors, Archana Agrawal, Hope Cochran and Dwight Merriman, each to serve until our annual meeting of stockholders in 2023; - 2.
+- 1. To elect three Class I directors, Roelof Botha, Dev Ittycheria and John McMahon, each to serve until our annual meeting of stockholders in 2024. - 2.
 To approve, on a non-binding advisory basis, the compensation of our named executive officers; - 3.
-To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2021; and - 4.
-To conduct any other business properly brought before the meeting.
+To ratify the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending January 31, 2022; and - 4.
+To conduct any other business properly brought before the meeting or any adjournments or postponements thereof.